 Denise's clinical interests include complex cases with mixed orthopedic and neurological injuries, Stroke, Acquired Brain Injury, Spinal Cord Injury, Multiple Sclerosis, gait and balance retraining and golf injuries.
 She is a firm believer in the neuroplasticity of the brain and applies this knowledge when retraining movement with all her clients.

 Amanda joined the Motion Plus team following her graduation from McMaster University with a Master of Science in Physiotherapy in 2019.
 She also graduated from McMaster University with a Bachelor of Science in Kinesiology and Minor in Psychology in 2017.
 Amanda is a strong advocate of active rehabilitation and patient education.
 Her special interests include Pelvic Health, chronic pain, and neurological rehabilitation.
-She will be pursuing continuing education in Pelvic Health physiotherapy in early 2020.
-She is passionate about improving community access to recreational activities such as the "Just Walk-Hamilton and Burlington" community walking program.
+Amanda has furthered her education by completing several certifications in Pelvic Health assessment and treatment.

 Kendra joined the staff at Motion Plus Physiotherapy following her graduation with a Master of Science in Physiotherapy from McMaster University in 2002.
 She also obtained a Master of Science from the University of Toronto, Department of Medical Biophysics in cancer research (2000) and a Bachelor of Science in Biology from the University of Waterloo (1996).